 Language & Literature

-Keywords: computational linguistics, intertextuality, sound, stylistics, classics, authorship attribution
+Keywords: computational linguistics, intertextuality, sound, stylistics, classics, historical document analysis

 Spring 2009 - Present